 Between the Old and New Testaments

 For four hundred years, there were no prophets or messages from God.
 The Jews were conquered by the Greeks, then by the Romans.
 They were ruled by foreign kings.
-But God never forgot his promise to David that one of his descendents would rule over the nation.
-God had not forgotten his promise to Adam and Eve that one of their descendants would crush the power of sin.
+But God had not forgotten his promise to David that one of his descendants would rule over the nation.
+God had not forgotten his promise to Eve that one of her descendants would crush the power of sin.

 MATTHEW, MARK, LUKE, JOHN

 In a humble stable a little baby was born to a poor couple named Mary and Joseph who were both descendants of David.
 The baby was named Jesus which means "God saves."
 Angels foretold that he would be born the Son of God.
-Angels announced that he was born a Savior, Christ the Lord.
+Angels announced that he was born as the promised King and Savior, Christ the Lord.

 Many people followed Jesus and listened to every word.
 But the religious leaders hated him because he did not follow their man-made traditions.
 They arrested Jesus but the only charge against him was that he claimed to be the Son of God.
 The religious leaders turned the hearts of the people against Jesus.
-He was nailed to a cross until he died and he was buried.
+Roman soldiers nailed Jesus to a cross until he died, and he was buried in a borrowed tomb.

 Early on Sunday morning, Jesus arose from the dead just as he had promised his disciples.
 For forty days, he appeared to them at different times and places.
 He told them to go into all of the world and spread the good news that he had conquered sin and death.
 Then Jesus ascended into Heaven.
 (He is now with God the Father and intercedes for mankind.
 His death was the perfect sacrifice for every sin, from Adam and Eve to the end of time.
 His shed blood established a new covenant of salvation by grace, not works.
 His death and resurrection opened up the door to Heaven and eternal life for everyone who trusts in him.)